 Algorithms test the capabilities of browsers to ensure they have the capabilities of real web browsers to detect bot activity.

-Traffic is filtered according to rules from the Open Web Application Security Project (OWASP) most critical security risks.
+Traffic is filtered according to rules from the Open Web Application Security Project (OWASP) Top 10 most critical security risks.

 A set of application specific rules that cover vulnerabilities on a per web application basis can be deployed.
 In addition, custom developed rules on a per web application basis can be deployed.